-- Provide training and information to operators on this type of accident; - Compliance with work procedures, especially with regard to HSE; - The installation of electrically controlled valves in automatic mode can contribute effectively to the control of leaks and the spreading time of flammable products, consequently reduce the destructive power of hazardous phenomena.
+- Provide training and information to operators on this type of accident. - Ensure compliance with work procedures, especially with regard to HSE. - The installation of electrically controlled valves in automatic mode can contribute effectively to the control of leaks and the spreading time of flammable products, consequently reducing the destructive power of hazardous phenomena. - To avoid reservoir overflow phenomena (tanks and spheres), rigorous maintenance of level sensors is recommended, associated with warning alarms linked with safety functions such as the emergency pump stop, closing the valves, starting the fire protection network, etc. - Particularly, the breathing valves and vents of fixed roof tanks must be taken into consideration by drawing up a specific monitoring and maintenance plan.

-- To avoid reservoir overflow phenomena (tanks and spheres), rigorous maintenance of level sensors is recommended, associated with warning alarms linked with safety functions such as the emergency pump stop, closing the valves, starting the fire protection network, etc. - Particulary, it must be taken into consideration and urgently, is that of the breathing valves and vents of fixed roof tanks by drawing up a specific monitoring and maintenance plan. - Provide a tank rehabilitation plan in accordance with the rules for the development of flammable liquid and gas depots. - Establish a culture of safety within the site to ensure total prevention against any possible incident; - Ensure the maintenance of equipment and security system: fire system, foam extinguishing system.
+- Provide a tank rehabilitation plan in accordance with the rules for the development of flammable liquid and gas depots. - Establish a culture of safety within the site to ensure total prevention against any possible incident. - Ensure the maintenance of equipment and security system: fire system and foam extinguishing system.